postrational/blog/source/_posts/2019-05-26-python-project-maturity-checklist.markdown

 )
 ```

 It's also very useful to inform your users which versions of each dependency you tested your package with.
-A good way to do this is to add a `requirements.txt` file in your repository.
-The file should contain the list of your dependencies along with version numbers, for example:
+A good way to do this is to put a [requirements file][pip_requirements] in your repository.
+The file is usually named `requirements.txt` and should contain the list of your dependencies along with version numbers, for example:

 ```text requirements.txt
 colorful==0.5.0